Flagdev00x/Docs/tutorials/walletconnect-tutorial.md

-# How to use WalletConnect on fuse.cash and add liquidity on Fuseswap
+# How to use WalletConnect on flag.cash and add liquidity on Fuseswap

-We will learn how to connect Flag cash wallet to various fuse DApps through WalletConnect feature and add liquidity to Fuseswap through Flag cash wallet.
+We will learn how to connect Flag cash wallet to various flag DApps through WalletConnect feature and add liquidity to Fuseswap through Flag cash wallet.

 Mobile OS- Android
 App version used- 0.1.14.144